gaphor/gaphor/docs/sphinx.rst

    .. diagram:: New model.main

-`Image properties`_ can also be applied:
+`Figure`_, and `Image properties`_ can also be applied:

 .. code:: rst

    .. diagram:: main
-      :width: 50%
+      :figwidth: image
-      :align: right
+      :align: center
       :alt: A description suitable for an example

+      You can also add a caption, if you want.

 .. diagram:: main
    :model: example
-   :width: 50%
+   :figwidth: image
    :align: center
    :alt: A description suitable for an example

+   You can also add a caption, if you want.

 Configuration
 -------------